A Global Network for the Search for High Frequency Gravitational Waves

 Methodology

 The use of cavities in strong magnetic fields has been identified as one of the most promising techniques to search for high-frequency gravitational waves.
-So far, efforts were focused on cavities with small volumes that are tuned to search for axion-like particles.
+So far, efforts have focused on cavities with small volumes that are tuned to search for axion-like particles.

 Conclusion